Go to Page Section:

 IT, Business, and Security Positions

-There are a number of opportunities for employment with the CIA in the fields of IT, Business, and Security.
+There are many opportunities for employment with the CIA in the fields of IT, Business, and Security.

 Some of the positions in this area include working in budget, accounting and finance, auditing, information management, information technology, contracts and acquisitions, legal services, investigations, library services, data science, education and training, public affairs, sign language, and engineering, as well as many other areas.